 Simple English definitions for legal terms

-Read a random definition: divided court
+Read a random definition: accrual method of accounting

 The economic-harm rule, also known as the economic-loss rule, is a principle in tort law that states a plaintiff cannot sue for purely monetary loss caused by the defendant, unless there is fraud or negligent misrepresentation involved, or a special relationship exists between the parties.
 This means that if someone suffers financial loss without physical injury or property damage, they cannot sue for compensation.
 However, there are exceptions to this rule in certain circumstances.